 Read more: Wall run towards the best multiplayer games

 And there you are, your introduction to the irrepressibly zany roster of Apex Legends characters.
 The vast majority of characters and the game are available right from the off, so you’re getting an awful lot of game for your download.
 If you’re looking for other games you can pick up while still keeping your wallet happy, check out these other free PC games you can try for nothing.
 Or, if Apex Legends has given you the taste for teamwork, conquer new worlds together in the best co-op games on PC.
+If you’re interested in one heroes are on the horizon, we also have an Apex Legends new legends feature we keep updated on the regular.
 For now, we wish you the best of luck in winning as many victories as you can.